 The Ridge to River Trail in Searsmont connects our Gibson Preserve to the Canal Path via a five-mile footpath with significant stretches along the Georges River and fantastic views of the river valley as seen from the top of Appleton Ridge.
 This trail does have some strenuous sections, particularly the ascent of Appleton Ridge, but the extra effort is well worth it.

-The Ridge to River Trail connects to Canal Path, which, combined with the trails on the Gibson and Appleton Preserves, offers 11 miles of hiking for those interested in longer outdoor adventures.
+If hiked together, the Ridge to River Trail, Canal Path, and the trails on the Gibson and Appleton Preserves offer 11 miles of hiking for those interested in longer outdoor adventures.